Killfaeh/HarryMUD/README.md

 ## How to use

-When you start Harry MUD, you have an empty window with a settings menu.
+When you start Harry MUD, you have an empty window with a settings menu.</br>

 <div align="center">
 <img src="./doc/01-startScreen.png">